 When winter rolls in and the mercury begins to plummet, men can find themselves limited in terms of options for keeping their legs warm.
 For the sake of argument, let’s assume you don’t want to squeeze yourself into a pair of long johns prior to putting your legwear on every morning.
 In which case, a set of wool trousers could be just what you’ve been looking for.

 Technically speaking, wool trousers are classed as tailoring.
 But that doesn’t mean they should only be worn with a blazer and dress shoes.
 In fact, this type of pant is very versatile and can be dressed up or down to suit the occasion.
-For a weekend-friendly option, wear with a roll neck or long-sleeved tee tucked in at the waist and top it off with a pair of canvas high-tops or leather trainers.
+For a weekend-friendly option, wear with a roll neck or long-sleeved tee tucked in at the waist and top it off with a pair of canvas high-tops or white leather trainers.

 They may be something of an acquired taste, but if you can get yourself on board with a pair of wide-leg chinos, you’ll soon begin to see the benefits.
 This relaxed cut is about as comfortable as it gets and offers a simple way to add a contemporary touch to almost any outfit.
 They are a particularly nice option for the summer months as the added width makes them nice and breezy.

 Unsurprisingly, wide-leg chinos are best worn as part of a laid-back, casual outfit.
 Unless you’re deliberately trying to look like a skateboarder from 2002, they should also always be cuffed above the ankle.
 Pair with other loose-fitting clothes, such as chore jackets, boxy T-shirts and hoodies and opt for simple, low-top trainers on foot.